Aeotec

-Aeotec has partnerships with multiple solutions providers including Alarm.com, ADT, AT&T, Huawei, for whom Aeotec is a core connected home accessory provider, Orange S.A., and Telefónica.
+Aeotec has partnerships with multiple providers including Alarm.com, ADT, AT&T, Huawei, for whom Aeotec is a core connected home accessory provider, Orange S.A., and Telefónica.

+History

+The company was founded in 2006 as Aeon Labs in Silicon Valley.
+Between 2008 and 2001 it developed the Z-wave wireless controllers and sensors.
+It initially built smart‑home accessories for various clients as an original equipment manufacturer (OEM).
+It later introduced its own brand products with the majority of the company's products released under the company's own brand name of Aeotec.

+Around 2011, the company rebranded from Aeon Labs LLC to Aeotec, Inc., and then in 2019 transitioned to Aeotec Group GmbH.
+The group acquired German electronics maker Popp & Co., founded in 1930, and also Z-Wave Europe, a major distributor of Internet of things (IoT) and Smart Home products.
+The acquisitions moved both its headquarters and research-and-development operations to Germany.

 Products

-The majority of the company's products have been released under the company's own brand name of Aeotec while operating for many years as an original equipment manufacturer.
 Aeotec products have been designed to work with controllers such as Matter, Home Assistant, openHab, SmartThings, and Wink along with the group's own controllers AutoPilot and Smart Home Hub.